hdsoftware-uk/edustrate/README.md

 # This repository is being retired
 We have taken the decision to, as we are making entire overhauls and rebuilding Edustrate from the ground up, create a new repository.
-We haven't created this new repository yet, but when we will, the versions will start from v0.3.0 despite this changing the semantic system previously used.
+The new repo is **hdsoftware-uk/project-chalkboard**.
+When we create releases, the versions will start from v0.3.0 despite this changing the semantic system previously used.

 This repository will not be deleted.
 It will be archived and read-only, but will still be forkable.
 You can also download the template from https://startbootstrap.com (it is called SB Admin 2).